Manchar: Demographics

-This town was under the control of Sayyed Muhammad (Madani) who migrated from Arab during the Abbasid Caliphs in the 16th century, Till today there is an old building constructed with clay and calcium, called Auliya dada dargah near Auliya dada Chowk Kazipura.
-Sayyed Muhammad's family is still in manchar and they have the hierarchy from their ancestor (Family Tree) in the form of a Book the name of the Book is Gulshane Sadate Jafri and this book is written in Hindi and Urdu Language.
-Most of the sons of Sayyed Muhammad Madni got titles like Inamdar, Jamadar, Meer and etc.
+Current estimated population of Manchar Census Town in 2023 is approximately 25,900.
+The schedule census of 2021 for Manchar city is postponed due to covid.
+We believe new population census for Manchar city will be conducted in 2023 and same will be updated once its done.
+The current data for Manchar town are estimated only but all 2011 figures are accurate.

-There are total 4 mosques in manchar Shahi Masjid and Ruhollah Khomeini Masjid in Juna Bail Bazar, Raushan Masjid in Kazipura, and another one is in Chhatrapati Shivaji Maharaj Chowk.
+This town was under the control of Sayyed Muhammad (Madani) whose 5th forefather Sayyed Jafar migrated to India from Arab during the Abbasid Caliphs in the 13th century, Till today there is an old building constructed with clay and calcium, called Auliya dada dargah near Auliya dada Chowk Kazipura.
+Sayyed Muhammad's family is still in manchar and they have the hierarchy from their ancestor (Family Tree) in the form of a Book, the name of the Book is Gulshane Sadate Jafri and this book is written in Hindi and Urdu Language which shows Shia Community in Manchar.
+Most of the sons of Sayyed Muhammad Madni got titles like Inamdar, Jamadar, Meer.

+Mir Abdul Ali is also descendant of Sayyed Muhammad Madni who was an Indian police detective.
+There are total of 4 mosques in manchar Shahi Masjid and Ruhollah Khomeini Masjid in Juna Bail Bazar, Raushan Masjid in Kazipura, and another one is in Chhatrapati Shivaji Maharaj Chowk.
 The Shriram temple near Weekly Bazaar place, was constructed by Sardar Holkar, and Shaligram (Kulkarni) family of Manchar was appointed by Sardar Holkar for daily Puja and attendance.
 The Indore state was sending a yearly grant for the temple till c.
 1960.
 There is a trust of this temple.